Stefan456789/ProcessingSnake/README.md

 A multiplayer snake game using only Java and Processing.

 The server has to be started first.
-Then all players must have started the game before playing.
+All players must have started the game before playing.